 Chart 1: All MLB bets (including Intuition bets) vs baseball betting strategy bets

 Performance with different odds

-In previous chart I showed you how important is to use analytics and my intuition bets were disastrous.
-On the other side my model has an edge and I made a profit.
+In the previous chart, I showed you how important is to use analytics and that intuition bets were disastrous.
+On the other side, my baseball betting model and strategies have an edge and I made a profit!

 Chart 2: Betting Model vs Adjusted Betting Model

 Chart 3: All Bets vs Adjusted Betting Model